taufembackcg/rmarks/README.md

 - Please reboot RStudio after install.
 - Then go to RStudio: Tools > Modify Keyboard Shortcuts and add your shortcuts.
-- Below you can find some suggestions.
+- Below you can find some keyboard shorcuts suggestions.

 ![Shortcut Suggestions](man/figures/shortcuts.png)